shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Misc fixes of Notifications, Invite Object and Friend/Join request.
+- Cleanup of join channel request and accept request functionality with better solution
 - List of Pubilc Channels
 - Add support for user made channels, public and private/invite-only.
 - Miscellaneous Chat.js refactoring and cleanup